-Obtaining a UPC code for your product is just one small step in the Amazon selling journey, but it’s a crucial one.
+Obtaining UPC codes for Amazon products is just one small step in the Amazon selling journey, but it’s a crucial one.
 Once you have your UPC codes for Amazon, you’ll need to ensure you have the right tools, data and guidance to succeed.

 At Viral Launch, we’re here to help you navigate the way in this journey.
 If you’ve got questions, we’ve got answers.
 Our software is some of the best on the market and was created to help Amazon sellers just like you.
 You can also talk to one of our experienced coaches or sign up for our creative services, including product photography and listing optimization.
 Whatever you need, we’re here to help!